malakamahdy/RAG-Approach/README.md

 You will be prompted to enter accident reports.
 Type your input and get predictions and similar report examples.

 To exit the program, type `exit` or `quit`.

 ---

-## Notes

-- Ensure your API key has permissions to access OpenAI Embeddings and GPT-4o.
-- The vector store uses FAISS for efficient similarity search.
-- Lower similarity scores indicate more semantically similar documents.

----

-## Troubleshooting

-- If you encounter line-ending warnings with Git (`CRLF will be replaced by LF`), it can be safely ignored.
-- Do not commit your `venv/` directory to the repository.
-- If you have any questions, feel free to contact the maintainer.

----